 It is expected that students will demonstrate self-directed learning by locating, assimilating and presenting current information on selected health topics to pre-teens and adolescents in various community settings, utilizing developmentally appropriate language and multi-media resources to maximize learning.

-First day reporting instructions: Student must email Dr. Baker and copy Dr. Mautone (973-972-6015) two weeks prior to start of elective to confirm first-day report time/location and elective schedule.
+First day reporting instructions: Student must email Dr. Padilla two weeks prior to start of elective to confirm first-day report time/location and elective schedule.

 DEPARTMENT OF PHYSICAL MEDICINE AND REHABILITATION

 REHB 9500 - BRAIN INJURY REHABILITATION